lopezleandro03/azdevops-agents-on-container-apps/README.md

 1..10 | % { az pipelines run --id 1 }
 ```

+Parallel jobs restrictions might apply when attempting to run jobs at the same time.
+Check rhe references section to learn how to configure parallel jobs.

 ## Outcome

 If the pipeline ran successfully, you should see these resources deployed on the Azure resource group provided: